Traditional Chinese Qigong: Levels I-V

 Eva Wong and Acharya Dale Asrael

 Cultivate strength of body and calmness of mind through the healing Taoist practice of qigong.
-This intensive is a rare opportunity to receive instruction in two unique qigong lineages, the Pre-Celestial Limitless Gate School (Xiantianwujimen) and the Yiquan School.
-In Level I, we will practice techniques to strengthen the musculoskeletal systems, nourish internal organs, circulate energy and still the mind.
-In Level II, we will delve more deeply into postures that cultivate flexibility, strength and softness in the joints, muscles and tendons.
-Self massage techniques to support our internal organs and circulate qi, or life energy, through our meridians will also be shared.
-In Levels III, IV and V, we will learn animal forms for balance and strength as well as practices for removing blockages in the meridians and circulating qi.
-Talks on qigong, Chinese medicine and Taoism will be included.
+This intensive program is a rare opportunity to receive instruction in two unique qigong lineages—the Pre-Celestial Limitless Gate School (Xiantianwujimen) and the Yiquan School.
+In Level I, we will practice techniques to strengthen the musculoskeletal systems, nourish internal organs, circulate energy, and still the mind.
+In Level II, we will delve more deeply into postures that cultivate flexibility, strength, and softness in the joints, muscles, and tendons.
+We will also learn self-massage techniques to support our internal organs and circulate qi, or life energy, through our meridians.
+In Levels III, IV and V, we will learn animal forms for balance and strength as well as practices for removing blockages.
+Talks on qigong, Chinese medicine, and Taoism will be included.
+Levels I-II must be taken together.
+Levels III-V may be taken separately but sequentially.

-Levels I-II with Dale Asrael: July 12-14 click here
+Levels I-II with Dale Asreal: July 24-26 click here

-Level III with Dale Asrael: July 14-16 click here
+Level III with Dale Asreal: July 26-28 click here

-Level V with Eva Wong: July 18-20 click here
+Level V with Eva Wong: July 30-August 1 click here

 *Levels I-II must be taken together.
 Levels III-V may be taken separately but sequentially.